 The Dexcom G6 was a game-changer, as it was the first CGM to end the daily torture of finger pricks.
-The G6 has only been out for a couple of years, but we’re still anxiously awaiting the release of the G7, which is expected to start launching later this year.
+The G6 has only been out for a couple of years, but we’re still anxiously awaiting the release of the G7, which is expected to get FDA approval this year.
+The G7 just received CE Mark approval in Europe.

 How will the G7 be different than the G6?